 The overall Insurance brokerage business, which we sold to The Ardonagh Group on November 1, 2021, included Ed Broking and Besso, as well as our aviation and space insurance brokerage business, Piiq.
-The pre-tax loss relating to Insurance was \$0.4 million for the three months ended March 31, 2021.
-Insurance posted total revenues of \$52.4 million for the first quarter of 2021.
+The pre-tax loss relating to Insurance was \$6.4 million and \$13.5 million for the three and nine months ended September 30, 2021, respectively.
+The Insurance brokerage business contributed \$51.6 million and \$158.5 million in total revenues for the three and nine months ended September 30, 2021, respectively.